habb0/docs/guides/The need to know functions of Habbo emulators.md

-## The habbo protocol consists of messages.
+## The need to know functions of Habbo emulators

 > by [Nillus](https://forum.ragezone.com/members/315061.html) on [ragezone](https://forum.ragezone.com/f331/guide-coding-functions-habbo-emulators-477478/)

+The habbo protocol consists of messages.

 ### Client > server messages